 Also, Gary mentioned that as many tradeshows have been cancelled, you could still set up your booth and video your display and share your presentation, training, or insights about your company.

 7. Reach out to current and past customers.

 This is an excellent time to pick up the phone and re-connect to find out how others are dealing with this crisis (again, not to sell).
 These are extraordinary circumstances, and many people are not dealing well with the forced isolation they find themselves in.
 Your check-in call could be a lifesaver on many levels.

 Want To Use This Article On Your Ezine/Blog/Site?

 You're welcome to share this article.
 When you do, please include this complete blurb with it:

-Referred to as a "Magnetic Marketing & Mindset Master," Susan Regier, owner of Vantage One Writing, is an in-demand marketing content writer, speaker, and "tell-it-like-it-is" coach/mentor to serious entrepreneurs who want to attract more clients and make more money.
-Claim your free guide: 15 Tips to Increase Your Influence, Attract More Clients & Make More Money at SusanRegier.com.
+Susan Regier, owner of Vantage One Writing, is an in-demand copywriter, marketing strategist, and business breakthrough specialist to ambitious entrepreneurs who want to have a profitable business they are passionate about.
+She has the uncanny ability to find the hidden gems in a business that can ignite sales and profits for her clients.
+Claim your free guide: 15 Tips to Increase Your Influence, Attract More Clients & Make More Money at https://susanregier.com.